darrylhill23/GitHub-Tutorial/Tutorial.md

 ## Branches

+NOTE: you will not be able to create a branch until you commit something.
+So this section should be done after the Commit section.

 <!-- Branches are one of the two main concepts of Git. -->

 In every repository, there is a **primary branch**, sometimes called the **main** or **master** branch, varying from repository to repository.